nkhlmn/contemplate.nvim/README.md

 ## TODO

+- support passing a function to `filename` config object
+  - option to override timestamp?
-- support specifying autosave file location (per template?)
+- support specifying templates folder location
+- support per-entry `save_file` option
 - auto load template files in templates directory?
-- support specifying templates folder location
-- option to clear default entries
+- option to clear default entries?
   - alternatively, don't provide defaults at all (use a list of vim filetypes if no entries are defined)?